luisvinicius167/mockstate/README.md

 >Simple Event Controller / Dispatcher for Riot.js.

-riotux is designed thinking in simple.
+riotux follows the riot.js principle, be simple.
 You have Stores that trigger and listen methods for other Stores.
-And you have the Dispatcher, that connects your Views with your Stores.
+And you have the Dispatcher, that connects your Views with other Views and Stores.

 ## Install
 Requires Riot 2.0+